Thrust fault: Tectonic environment

 Large overthrust faults occur in areas that have undergone great compressional forces.

 These conditions exist in the orogenic belts that result from either two continental tectonic collisions or from subduction zone accretion.

 The resultant compressional forces produce mountain ranges.
 The Himalayas, the Alps, and the Appalachians are prominent examples of compressional orogenies with numerous overthrust faults.

-Thrust faults occur in the foreland basin which occur marginal to orogenic belts.
+Thrust faults occur in the foreland basin, marginal to orogenic belts.
 Here, compression does not result in appreciable mountain building, which is mostly accommodated by folding and stacking of thrusts.
-Instead thrust faults generally cause a thickening of the stratigraphic section.
+Instead, thrust faults generally cause a thickening of the stratigraphic section.
 When thrusts are developed in orogens formed in previously rifted margins, inversion of the buried paleo-rifts can induce the nucleation of thrust ramps.

-Foreland basin thrusts also usually observe the ramp-flat geometry, with thrusts propagating within units at a very low angle "flats" (at 1–5 degrees) and then moving up-section in steeper ramps (at 5–20 degrees) where they offset stratigraphic units.
+Foreland basin thrusts also usually observe the ramp-flat geometry, with thrusts propagating within units at very low angle "flats" (at 1–5 degrees) and then moving up-section in steeper ramps (at 5–20 degrees) where they offset stratigraphic units.
 Thrusts have also been detected in cratonic settings, where "far-foreland" deformation has advanced into intracontinental areas.

 Thrusts and duplexes are also found in accretionary wedges in the ocean trench margin of subduction zones, where oceanic sediments are scraped off the subducted plate and accumulate.
-Here, the accretionary wedge must thicken by up to 200% and this is achieved by stacking thrust fault upon thrust fault in a melange of disrupted rock, often with chaotic folding.
+Here, the accretionary wedge must thicken by up to 200%, and this is achieved by stacking thrust fault upon thrust fault in a melange of disrupted rock, often with chaotic folding.
 Here, ramp flat geometries are not usually observed because the compressional force is at a steep angle to the sedimentary layering.

 History

-Thrust faults were unrecognised until the work of Arnold Escher von der Linth, Albert Heim and Marcel Alexandre Bertrand in the Alps working on the Glarus Thrust; Charles Lapworth, Ben Peach and John Horne working on parts of the Moine Thrust Scotland; Alfred Elis Törnebohm in the Scandinavian Caledonides and R. G. McConnell in the Canadian Rockies.
-The realisation that older strata could, via faulting, be found above younger strata, was arrived at more or less independently by geologists in all these areas during the 1880s.
+Thrust faults were unrecognised until the work of Arnold Escher von der Linth, Albert Heim and Marcel Alexandre Bertrand in the Alps working on the Glarus Thrust; Charles Lapworth, Ben Peach and John Horne working on parts of the Moine Thrust in the Scottish Highlands; Alfred Elis Törnebohm in the Scandinavian Caledonides and R. G. McConnell in the Canadian Rockies.
+The realisation that older strata could, via faulting, be found above younger strata was arrived at more or less independently by geologists in all these areas during the 1880s.
 Geikie in 1884 coined the term thrust-plane to describe this special set of faults.
 He wrote:

 By a system of reversed faults, a group of strata is made to cover a great breadth of ground and actually to overlie higher members of the same series.
 The most extraordinary dislocations, however, are those to which for distinction we have given the name of Thrust-planes.
 They are strictly reversed faults, but with so low a hade that the rocks on their upthrown side have been, as it were, pushed horizontally forward.